telefonicaid/fiware-cygnus/doc/design/OrionHDFSSink.md

     public void provisionHiveTable(FileFormat fileFormat, String dirPath, String tag) throws Exception;

 Provisions a Hive table with data stored using constant 8-fields.
-This is usually invoked for row-like mode storage within the given HDFS path.
+This is usually invoked for `*-row`-like mode storage within the given HDFS path.
 A tag can be added to the end of the table name (usually `_row`).

     public void provisionHiveTable(FileFormat fileFormat, String dirPath, String fields, String tag) throws Exception;

 Provisions a Hive table with data stored using the given variable length fields.
-This is usually invoked for column-like mode storage within the given HDFS path.
+This is usually invoked for `*-column`-like mode storage within the given HDFS path.
 A tag can be added to the end of the table name (usually `_column`).

 [Top](#top)